jpoehls/zduck.com/_posts/2014/2014-04-16-go-101-string-or-byte-slice.md

 Even if your code isn't directly manipulating the string, you may want to use `[]byte` if you are using packages which require it so you can avoid the conversion.

 Converting to and from `[]byte` is easy.
-Just remember that each conversion is a copy.
+Just remember that each conversion creates a copy of the value.

 	s := "some string"
 	b := []byte(s) // convert string -> []byte
 	s2 := string(b) // convert []byte -> string

+> Converting to/from `string` and `[]byte` copies the entire value.
+Using lots of type conversions in your code is typically a warning sign that you need to reevaluate the types you are using.
+You want to minimize conversions both for performance and clean code.

 **More about strings**

 The Go blog has posted in detail about [strings, bytes, runes, and characters in Go](http://blog.golang.org/strings).
 You should definitely read that post to fully understand the topic.

+**Update:** Thanks to [@mholt6](https://twitter.com/mholt6) for reviewing the post and helping improve it!

 [stringbuilder]: http://msdn.microsoft.com/en-us/library/system.text.stringbuilder(v=vs.110).aspx
 [systemstring]: http://msdn.microsoft.com/en-us/library/system.string(v=vs.110).aspx